Vermont in October: Where to Go, What to Do, and When to Visit

 More than 40,000 visitors flock to the top of Mount Mansfield each year, and that’s because you can drive to the top on the auto toll road from Stowe Mountain Resort.

 The toll road will only bring you to Mount Mansfield’s nose, but you can hike from the nose to the chin on part of the Long Trail.
-The chin is the actual high point of the mountain, and while the hike, while easier than trekking all the way up on foot, is still a moderate trek of about 2 miles.
+The chin is the actual high point of the mountain, and while the hike is easier than trekking all the way up on foot, it is still a moderate trek of about 2 miles.

 The Vermont Ski & Snowboard Museum: Dedicated to collecting, preserving, and celebrating the rich history of skiing and riding in Vermont, this small museum is housed in the old town meeting house in Stowe.